ngnlang/ngn/README.md

 ```

 ### `match`
-Match a value (Number, String, Boolean) against one test case.
-Optionally provide a default case.
+Match a value against one test case; optionally, provide a default case.

 If a match is found:
 - that branch's statement block is run.